CutieZone/pronouns-over-dns/README.md

 - Trimmed (no leading or trailing whitespace)
 - Lowercased

-To ensure consistency and ease of parsing, segments should appear in this order:
+To ensure consistency and ease of parsing, segments should appear in this order (examples provided from a `she/her` base, as those are my pronouns so it was easiest to work with):

 1. **Subject:**  (Required) The pronoun used when referring to the person as the subject of a sentence (e.g., "**She** went to the store").
 2. **Object:** (Required)  The pronoun used when referring to the person as the object of a verb or preposition (e.g., "Give the book to **her**").